gbhorwood/sleeter/README.rst

 Quickstart
 ^^^^^^^^^^

-Assuming your AWS credentials are set as default and the home page of your site is ``index.html``, you can deploy the site found at ``/path/to/mysite`` to the url ``mysite.example.com`` with:
+Assuming your AWS credentials and region are set as default and the home page of your site is ``index.html``, you can deploy the site found at ``/path/to/mysite`` to the url ``mysite.example.com`` with:

 .. code-block:: bash